Prohelion/prohelion.github.io/docs/Profinity/Profinity_Version2/Extending_Profinity/Scripting/Script_Types/ReceiveScripts.md

 title: Receive Scripts
 ---

+!!! tip "Profinity V2 IS NOW IN EARLY ADOPTER RELEASE"
+    Profinity V2 is available now in Early Adopter Release.
+To support this release we are making the documentation public.
+To get access to the Profinity V2 installers, please log a support request at the [Prohelion Support Portal](https://prohelion.atlassian.net/servicedesk/customer/portals) requesting access to the Early Adopter release.

+# Receive Scripts

 Receive scripts are specialized scripts designed to handle incoming CAN (Controller Area Network) messages in real-time.
 They automatically execute when a matching CAN packet is received, making them essential for CAN bus monitoring, protocol implementation, and real-time data processing.
 These scripts are particularly useful in automotive and industrial applications where immediate response to CAN messages is required.

 ## Characteristics